Write on paper and Scan in Black and White using a Scanner or Scanner App (Tiny Scanner, Scanner Pro, …)

 Application: Logistic function models expected score in chess (see Wikipedia)

-• R_A is ELO rating of player A, R_B is ELO rating of player B
+RA is ELO rating of player A, RB is ELO rating of player B

 Characterization of pmf and pdf